ros-controls/ros2_controllers/joint_trajectory_controller/doc/parameters.rst

   Default: true

+holding_position_open_loop: (bool)
+  If true, holding position is set to the last command instead of the current position from the hardware.

+  Default: false

 allow_nonzero_velocity_at_trajectory_end (boolean)
   If false, the last velocity point has to be zero or the goal will be rejected.